Which Bible Version Is Best?

 Another objection to some modern versions, such as the New Revised Standard

-Version (NRSV) and Today's New International Version (TNIV), is the use
+Version (NRSV) and the New International Version (NIV), is the use

-to accurately convey the gender-inclusive sense of the original manuscripts.
-The
+by faith …" to convey the inclusive nature of the original Greek

 whomsoever I send receiveth me; and he that receiveth me receiveth him that sent